Porter’s Five Forces: A Beginner’s Guide to an Industry’s Battlefield Report

 These five forces are in a constant battle.
 The stronger these forces are, the harder it usually is for a company to defend its profits over time.
 That is why industry structure matters so much for investors.
 Porter’s Five Forces works especially well as an early filter before diving deeper into a business.

-Next up: We apply Porter’s Five Forces on McDonald’s in a separate case study: The Burger Wars: McDonald's 5 Forces Visualized.
+Next up: We apply Porter’s Five Forces on McDonald’s in a separate case study: McDonald's Porter’s Five Forces Analysis: The Battlefield Report.

 Let’s keep growing together 🌱